tundeiness/eBartender/README.md

 <!-- LICENSE -->
 ## License

 Distributed under the MIT License.
-See `LICENSE` for more information.
+See [LICENSE](https://opensource.org/licenses/MIT)for more information.

 <!-- CONTACT -->
 ## Contact